-Of the subjects for which El Alsson students took exams, 56% of AP exams in Egypt received a score of 3 or above and 58% of exams taken globally received a score of 3 or above.
+Of the subjects for which El Alsson students took exams, 60% of AP exams taken globally received a score of 3 or above and 71% of exams in Egypt received a score of 3 or above.
+As with every year of our AP program.
+El Alsson students topped both the Egyptian and global averages with 79% of our students receiving a score of 3 or above.

-Students who have achieved a score of 3 or above on three or more AP exams receive a CollegeBoard AP Scholar Award.
-The 2016 recipients are:
+Students who achieved a score of 3 or above on three or more AP exams receive a CollegeBoard AP Scholar Award.
+The 2017 recipients are;

-Students who have received a score of 3 or higher on four or more AP exams and an average score of at least 3.25 receive a CollegeBoard AP Scholar with Honor Award.
-The 2016 recipients are:
+Students who have received a score of 3 or higher on four or more AP exams and an average school of at least 3.25 receive a CollegeBoard AP Scholar with Honor Award.
+The 2017 recipients are: